aws-solutions/qnabot-on-aws/README.md

 ```shell
 npm run stack dev/bootstrap up
 ```
-Will launch a cloudformation template to create an S3 bucket to be used for lambda code and cloudformation templates.
+Will launch a Cloudformation template to create an S3 bucket to be used for lambda code and Cloudformation templates.
 ```shell
 npm run upload
 ```